-I am pleased to present the county's Financial Summary for Fiscal Year 2018.
-This document will help you to better understand your county government and how it utilizes your tax dollars.
-Oakland County has a reputation for fiscal excellence.
-Our prudent fiscal management is a result of our balanced three-year budget which allows us to continue to provide residents with outstanding services, innovate the way in which we deliver those services, while continuing to manage fluctuations in tax revenue.
+I am proud to present the county's Financial Summary for Fiscal Year 2019.
+This summary provides residents with a clear picture of county finances and explains how county government uses your tax dollars.
+It includes a brief discussion of select county programs and initiatives.

+Oakland County has earned a reputation for fiscal excellence.
+Prudent fiscal management and balanced three-year budgets provide residents with outstanding services and innovative ways to deliver those services, while continuing to manage fluctuating tax revenue.

-We exercise "thoughtful management not crisis management."
-It's what earns the county a AAA bond rating every year from Moody's Investors Service and Standard & Poor's (S&P).
-Oakland County adopts the long term view, the long range vision, and has the patience and discipline to get there.
-Our countywide elected officials are all on board working cooperatively with us as we manage costs.
+Maintaining fiscal discipline and ensuring the county lives within its means is a fundamental principle of good government.
+It has earned the county a AAA bond rating every year since 1998 from Moody's Investors Service and Standard & Poor's.
+Oakland County adopts the long-term view, the long-range vision, and has the patience and discipline to get there.
+Countywide elected officials work cooperatively to help manage costs.

-Each year, Oakland County publishes a document called the Comprehensive Annual Financial Report (CAFR).
-Much of the information in the CAFR is technical and complex, resulting in a document that is not very user-friendly for the average person.
-It contains the county's financial statements which are prepared in accordance with Generally Accepted Accounting Principles (GAAP) and the standards and guidelines set by the Governmental Accounting Standards Board.
-The CAFR also includes an independent auditor's report which states the information contained in the financial statements has been reviewed by the firm, and with reasonable assurance, the financial information is complete, presented accurately, and in the correct format.
+Each year, Oakland County publishes its Comprehensive Annual Financial Report (CAFR).
+The report is technical and complex - not an easy read for the average person.
+It contains the county's financial statements prepared in accordance with Generally Accepted Accounting Principles (GAAP) and the standards and guidelines set by the Governmental Accounting Standards Board.
+The CAFR includes an independent auditor's report stating it has reviewed the financial statements and, with reasonable assurance, found them to be complete, presented accurately and in the correct format.

-Oakland County offers this financial summary for residents to provide a clearer, simpler picture of county finances.
-It also includes a brief discussion of select county programs and initiatives.
-Oakland County's Financial Summary for 2017 received the prestigious Popular Annual Financial Report Award from the Government Finance Officers Association (GFOA) of the United States and Canada, which is detailed on page 20 of this document.
-I hope you enjoy our 2018 edition.
+Oakland County offers this financial summary to provide a simpler picture of county finances.
+Oakland County's Financial Summary for 2018 received the prestigious Popular Annual Financial Report Award from the Government Finance Officers Association (GFOA) of the United States and Canada, which is detailed on page 20 of this document.
+I hope you enjoy our 2019 edition.

-Oakland County Executive L. Brooks Patterson
+David Coulter Oakland County Executive

-BOARD OF COMMISSIONERS fiscal year 2018
+BOARD OF COMMISSIONERS fiscal year 2019